kenmcgarry/DrugSideEffects/README.md

 > McGarry K, Slater N, and Amaning A, (2015).
 Identifying candidate drugs for repositioning by graph based modeling techniques based on drug side-effects, *The 15th UK Workshop on Computational Intelligence*, UKCI-2015, Exeter, Uk, 7th-9th Sept, 2015.

-## The work is reasonably mature enough but some modifications are required - see R code folder.
-## `Project last update, 14th May 2018.`